frankstepanski/node-express-course/week3/readme.md

 [Middleware](https://expressjs.com/en/guide/writing-middleware.html) functions are callback functions.
 Express uses the **use()** method to register middleware functions and calls them in the order they are registered.

->Middleware is probably the most misunderstood but most important part of Express.
+>Middleware is the most confusing and most important part of Express.
 Don't worry, once we start building middleware ourselved in upcoming lessons, you will start to understand it better. :sweat_smile

 Middleware functions can perform the following tasks:
   - Execute any code.